tenstorrent-metal/tt-metal/docs/source/ttnn/dependencies/examples.rst

     if __name__ == "__main__":
         # Initialize TT Accelerator device on PCI slot 0
         tt_device = tt_lib.device.CreateDevice(0)

-        # Set default TT Accelerator device
-        # This device will be used to execute TT Tensors that are not assigned to a device
-        tt_lib.device.SetDefaultDevice(tt_device)

         # Create random PyTorch tensor
         py_tensor = torch.randn((1, 1, 32, 31))